 She is contemplating her identity, if she is or isn’t overspecialized herself in this society.
 In addition, that dog shows up again (see 3rd image of the dog above).
 The dog previously showed up when that garbage man is being interrogated, being told that his memories are false, implying questions about his identity and if memories make us who we are.
-He shows up again here, in this sequence, questioning the validity of her identity.
+The dog shows up again here, in this sequence, questioning the validity of her identity.
 Amidst all this, we see images of buildings under construction, discarded materials of old bicycles and whatnot polluting the river, children with yellow umbrellas running in the rain on a sidewalk, and directional lights.
 She wonders if she is being built for something more, is destined to be discarded with the old when the new comes to take her place much like old remnants of the past are put in the trash, and if she is following the right path or not.
 Questions of fate and free will are implied.

 But later on she sees a potential way to get what she desires, to break from a fate destined for the discarded trash heap.
 In project 2501, The Puppet Master, a character who also wants more than he/she is.
 To evolve.
 Her obsession grows the more she learns about this case, and is willing to take more drastic measures to get in contact with The Puppet Master.
 She does so by taking on a tank during the finale.
 In this setting and confrontation we see symbolism of her subconscious desire to evolve, which mirrors The Puppet Master’s conscious desire to evolve.
 The imagery enhances this message by having the finale take place at an old abandoned natural history museum, a place where fossils of species long extinct have once been.
 The Major and The Puppet Master are considered to be creatures that must evolve to survive, as indicated when the tank shoots out the fossil image of a fish (linked to the fish in the blue tank from earlier?) and an image of an ancestral tree, both carved into the walls, symbolizing the extinction of a species, indicating the only way to survive is to evolve.
 The Major is desperate to learn the truth about herself, about her destiny, her identity, a way to understand emotions, to evolve.
 So desperate that she pushes her body beyond its limits in an attempt to take out the spider tank, only for her body to fail her, as she isn’t evolved enough in her current state.
 She is too limited by her boundaries, the boundary being her shell, her body.